 About Capital One Venture Card

 In the credit card world, the name of the game these days is the big offer.
-Some cards offer consumers really amazing introductory APRs, while other cards woo you with loads of points.
+Some cards offer consumers a really amazing introductory APRs, while other cards woo you with loads of points.

 Generally speaking, these are the two categories of cards you’ll find out there.
 Some are heavy on percentage offers, while others are heavy on points offers.